ocangelo/roll20/WildShape/README.md

 We use the standard 5e sheet, but it should be really easy to adapt it to other sheets if you need to do so.

+# Install
+I put all my utils in a **separate file** which you **need to add** to your API **before the WildShape script**, you can find it here: https://github.com/ocangelo/roll20/blob/master/WildHelpers.js

+After that you can copy the main WildShape script: https://github.com/ocangelo/roll20/blob/master/WildShape/WildShape.js

 # Main features
 * can be used for both PC and NPC to shape shift into either a PC or an NPC
 * alt-double clicking on the "shape shifted" token will open the relative pc/npc sheet so that you can run actions from your new shape